yandthj/HPC/docs/Documentation/Development/Jupyter/index.md

 Scripted assistance with launching a Jupyter session on Kestrel is available.

-### Internal NREL Users Only: pyeagle
+### Internal NLR Users Only: pyeagle

 The [pyeagle](https://github.nrel.gov/MBAP/pyeagle) package is available for internal users to handle launching and monitoring a jupyter server on a compute node.
-This package is maintained by an NREL HPC user group and was originally written for use with Eagle, but now supports Kestrel.
+This package is maintained by an NLR HPC user group and was originally written for use with Eagle, but now supports Kestrel.

 ###  Auto-launching on Kestrel with an sbatch Script